TurboGears/tg2docs/docs/main/CLIScript.rst

 ####################

-It is often useful to have command line scripts that can access the model of a TurboGears2 application, as an example, to manipulat model object from within a cron job.
+It is often useful to have command line scripts that can access the model of a TurboGears2 application, as an example, to manipulate model object from within a cron job.
 The main difficulty in implementing such a script is often to have the model configured according to a given configuration file.
 Paste takes care of that but the